+Force Majeure: The obligations of the Parties shall be excused as a result of

-Force Majeure: Force Majeure will mean any act that (a) renders the affected party unable to perform its obligations under the FSA, (b) is beyond such party's reasonable control, (c) is not due to such party's fault or negligence, and (d) cannot be avoided by the exercise of due diligence, including, but not limited to, the expenditure of any reasonable sum of money, taking into account the amounts to be paid by the Buyer to the Seller under this Agreement, all insurance proceeds available to the parties and the Buyer’s reliance on the supply of Gas by the Seller.
-Subject to the satisfaction of the conditions set forth in (a) through (d) above, Force Majeure shall include, without limitation: (i) natural phenomena, such as storms, floods, lightning, freezes, and earthquakes; (ii) wars, civil disturbances, revolts, insurrections, sabotage and commercial embargoes; (iii) transportation disasters, whether by ocean, rail, land or air; (iv) strikes or other labor disputes that are not due to the breach of any labor agreement by the affected Party; (v) fires; (vi) actions or omissions of a Governmental Authority that were not voluntarily induced or promoted by the affected party, or brought about by the breach of its obligations under the FSA or any laws; (vii) a party’s inability, despite best efforts, to secure in an appropriate manner any permits required to perform its obligations hereunder, (viii) the failure of TGP to transport gas to or from the Point of Sale, when due to an event of force majeure; (ix) the failure of any contractor of one of the parties to provide a main equipment (Gas turbogenerators, steam generators, Facility substation, condensers, steam turbogenerators, control system, main transformers or main pipeline equipment), provided that such failure is caused by force majeure; and (x) mechanical failures of an important component of the Facility’s heat exchanger system up to a term of 180 Days or of an important component of the turbogenerator system up to a term of 300 Days.
-Force Majeure shall not include any of the following events: (A) economic hardship; (B) changes in market conditions; or (C) delay in any contractor's performance, delivery of spare parts, or delivery of any consumable goods, except when due to an event of force majeure in accordance with Applicable Laws.
+an event of Force Majeure; provided, however, that the excuse of such performance shall be for a period of up to 60 days in the aggregate during any 12 month period.
+Force Majeure will mean any act that (a) renders the affected party unable to perform its obligations under the FSA, (b) is beyond such party's reasonable control, (c) is not due to such party's fault or negligence, and (d) cannot be avoided by the exercise of due diligence..
+Subject to the satisfaction of the conditions set forth in (a) through (d) above, Force Majeure shall include, without limitation: (i) natural phenomena, such as storms, floods, lightning, freezes, and earthquakes; (ii) wars, civil disturbances, revolts, insurrections, sabotage and commercial embargoes; (iii) transportation disasters, whether by ocean, rail, land or air; (iv) strikes or other labor disputes that are not due to the breach of any labor agreement by the affected Party; (v) fires; (vi) actions or omissions of a Governmental Authority that were not voluntarily induced or promoted by the affected party, or brought about by the breach of its obligations under the FSA or any laws; (vii) a party’s inability, despite best efforts, to secure in an appropriate manner any permits required to perform its obligations hereunder, (viii) the failure of TGP to transport gas to or from the Point of Sale, when due to an event of force majeure; Force Majeure shall not include any of the following events: (A) economic hardship; or (B) changes in market conditions.

-For the purposes of this definition, an event of force majeure conforming to the definition above and occurring in the USA shall be recognised as a Force Majeure provided that it is construed as such by Mexican law.
+For the purposes of this definition, an event of force majeure conforming to the definition above and occurring in the USA shall be recognised as a Force Majeure provided that it is construed as such by the governing law of the FSA.

 The procedure for notification of a Force Majeure event and other provisions applying to Force Majeure in the FSA shall not be inconsistent with those provided for under the PPA.

-Failure to Perform: If, before or after the COD, Seller fails to deliver nominated quantities of gas (including failure to deliver gas in conformity with the quality and pressure requirements hereof, but excluding any failure due to Force Majeure), then Buyer shall be entitled and shall use best efforts to secure alternate supplies of natural gas (“Replacement Gas”).
+Failure to Perform: If, on or after the COD, Seller fails to deliver nominated quantities of gas (including failure to deliver gas in conformity with the quality and pressure requirements hereof, but excluding any failure due to Force Majeure or any delivery of Test Gas) (“Seller Deficiency Default”), then Buyer shall be entitled and shall use commercially reasonable efforts to secure alternate supplies of natural gas for such deficiency (“Replacement Gas”).

-In the event Buyer can totally or partially secure Replacement Gas, Seller shall reimburse Buyer for the difference between (i) the weighted average price of Replacement Gas at the Point of Sale and (ii) the Gas Price for the same day, plus reasonable and documented administrative costs incurred by Buyer (not to exceed US$ 0.10/MMBtu) in effecting the same, multiplied by the quantity of gas that Buyer could purchase as a result of Seller’s failure to deliver on such day.
+In the event of Seller Deficiency Default, , Seller shall reimburse Buyer for (i) the product of the amount of Replacement Gas purchased and the difference, if positive, between (a) the Spot Price for such Replacement Gas and (b) the Gas Price for the same day, and (ii) liquidated damages equal to $0.15 multiplied by the amount of Replacement Gas purchased for reasonable and documented administrative costs incurred by Buyer in effecting the same.